woutervantol/SMA/README.md

   - [x] Remove the gas around the stars (create a Swiss cheese), based on the mass of the stars.
 - Stellar winds and Supernovae:
   - [x] Add stellar evolution (SEBA)
-  - [x?]
-Implement stellar winds module
+  - [x] Implement stellar winds module
   - [x] Use 10000 sph particles
   - [ ] Time step 1kyr - 100kyr when the 30MSun star goes supernova
 - Cool stuff: